 If a pawn is on the fifth rank (from its owner's point of view), and an opposing pawn on an adjacent file, yet to move, moves forward two squares, the former may capture the latter as though the latter had moved only one square.
 This move is termed en passant ("in passing").
 A pawn may only be captured in this way on the move immediately following its two-square advance.

 Any pawn that reaches the far end of the board is exchanged, as part of the same move, for any other piece except a king.
 The pawn is removed from the board and the new piece put in its place.
-This is called promotion.
+This is called promotion, and the new piece takes effect immediately.
 The player does not have to choose from pieces that have already been captured; so he can have two or more queens, or three or more rooks, bishops or knights.

 A player's target is the opposing king.
 The king cannot be captured, but if it is attacked it is said to be in check.
 A player whose king is in check must get it out of check on the next move; this can be done by capturing the checking piece, by placing another piece between that piece and the king (This is not possible if the checking piece is a knight), or by moving the king.
 A player may not place or leave his king in check or expose it to check, and may not move it next to the opposing king.